unimi-dse/e618ea5c/README.md

 ## Functions

-Once installed the needed packages (shiny, httr, jsonlite, ggplot2, DT, devtools), it's possible to call the following functions:
+Once installed the needed packages (shiny, httr, jsonlite, ggplot2, DT, devtools), it's possible to call the following function to run the shiny App and the hole project:
 ```
 run()
-server()
 ```